Updated on January 20, 2025

 How to Get Rid of Phosphenes

-Since phosphenes are a side effect of visual stimulation (pressure, magnetic, or electrical) or various health conditions, removing phosphenes includes eliminating the stimuli and treating the underlying medical condition.
+Since phosphenes are a side effect of visual stimulation or various health conditions, removing phosphenes includes eliminating the stimuli and treating the underlying medical condition.

-While many cases of phosphenes go away on their own (migraine, optic neuritis), phosphenes could become permanent if there is structural damage to the eye or brain.
-This suggests the underlying condition is worsening.
+While many cases of phosphenes go away on their own (migraine, optic neuritis), they could become permanent if structural damage occurs to the eye or brain.
+This suggests that the underlying condition is worsening.

 When to See a Doctor